rydmike/flex_seed_scheme/README.md

 A more flexible version of Flutter's ColorScheme.fromSeed.

 > **NOTE:**
-> This is pre-release dev version of the final package.
+> This is a pre-release dev version of the final package.
 This version is designed to work with
 > Flutter master 3.1.0-0.0.pre.2199 or later.
 It does not work with Flutter beta 3.3.0-0.5.pre
 > or flutter stable 3.0.x.
 The first stable version of this package, intended for Flutter stable
-> channel will be released after Flutter 3.3.0 stable has been released.
+> channel, will be released after Flutter 3.3.0 stable has been released.

 Use this package like `ColorScheme.fromSeed` but with the following additional capabilities: